International Field Experience in Accounting

 This study abroad program provides students the opportunity to learn about the culture and financial markets in the Czech Republic as CSU travels to the Eastern European city of Prague.
-This program showcases the progression of this historical region as it transitions to an active member of the European Union (EU) by focusing on meetings with EU representatives, international accounting firms to discuss the adoption of International Accounting Standards, international banks to examine the role of the financial markets in this changing economy, and finally through a visit to the historic city of Vienna, Austria, to see the stock market.
+This program showcases the progression of this historical region as it transitions to an active member of the European Union (EU) by focusing on meetings with EU representatives, international accounting firms to discuss the adoption of International Accounting Standards, international banks to examine the role of the financial markets in this changing economy, and finally through a visit to the historic city of Dresden, Germany.

 This program is intended to broaden a student's awareness of the international business climate.
 It will provide an understanding of the economic, political, and cultural aspects of doing business in the recent European Union entrant, the Czech Republic.
 In addition, it will expose students to the role of internationl financial markets and the expertise that international acccounting firms have provided as this former Eastern Bloc country makes the transition to membership in the EU.
 This seminar is a field-based course that enables students to observe international environments and study, first-hand, two international accounting firms and two international banks as well as meeting EU reps and visit other companies operating in this economy.
-Additionally, students will spend a day visiting Vienna, Austria to experience the Vienna Stock Exchange and other sites in this world famous city.
+Additionally, students will spend a day visiting Dresden, Germany, to visit the Volkswagen plant and see other sites in this historically significant city.
 Students are required to enroll in the 3- credit course for this program: ACT 496 or ACT 696.
 The course includes the international component in August as well as three mandatory pre-departure meetings held at noon on three Saturdays in the months preceding the travel.
-The final paper is due sometime in the fall semester (see course syllabus).
+Class meetings will take place on Saturdays, May 30, June 27 and July 25 from noon to 3:30 PM.
+The final paper for the course will due sometime in the fall semester (see course syllabus).

 - Round-trip airfare

-In order to apply fall financial aid toward these fees, the student must provide the Education Abroad office with a copy of their financial aid award letter reflecting that the student has enough fall aid to cover both their tuition costs of all courses taken in the fall term and the program fee.
-The student must also provide the Education Abroad staff at CISP with their fall course schedule.
-All of these documents must be submitted to the Education Abroad section of the Center for International Services and Programs by the payment deadline.
+*In order to apply Fall financial aid toward the fees, the student must provide the CISP with a copy of their financial aid award for 2015-16 reflecting enough Fall finanical aid to cover both the tuition costs of all courses taken in the Fall term and the program fee.
+A hard copy/ printout of the award must be submitted to the Center for International Services and Programs by the first payment deadline of May 29.

-There are two scholarships available to students on this short term program.
-Eligible students can apply for the CISP Education Abroad Scholarship (click on the link to go to the eligibility requirements for the scholarship as well as to downloan the application forms).
-Additionally, the Northeast Ohio Chapter of the Institute of Internal Auditors has generously donated $200 in scholarship to the first 15 eligible applicants admitted to the program.
+There is a scholarship available to students on this short term program.
+Eligible students can apply for the CISP Education Abroad Scholarship (click on the link to go to the eligibility requirements for the scholarship as well as to download the application forms).

-If you are not a United States citizen (even if you are a Permanent Resident), you may need a visa to enter the Czech Republic and Austria.
-If you have any questions regarding visas, contact the Education Abroad section of the Center for International Services and Programs.
+If you are not a United States citizen (even if you are a Permanent Resident), you may need a visa to enter the Czech Republic and Germany.
+If you have any questions regarding visas, contact the Center for International Services and Programs.
 The staff will assist you in making any visa applications necessary.

 Dr. Heidi Meier C.P.A